 Figures, tables, and images must be cited in the order of their appearance in the manuscript.
 It should be numbered in chronological order.
 The title of the tables/figures must be as self- explanatory as possible.
 Figures and tables should be in an editable format.
 Pictures must be in high resolution (at least 300 dpi) and in JPEG format.
 The patient’s identity should be protected by using an appropriate eye blinder.
 By default, table captions should be represented above the table and figure legends should be represented below the figure.

 How to submit manuscript

-Pre-submission enquiries should be sent to the editorial office e-mail:
+Pre-submission Enquiries: Pre-submission inquiries should be sent to the editorial office via. e-mail.

 Online Submission of Manuscript

-• Manuscript revisions will be made by using track change or by highlight in response to the reviewers’ comments in order to aid the Editors and reviewers.
+- Manuscript revisions will be made by using track change or by highlighting in response to the reviewers’ comments in order to aid the Editors and reviewers.

-• A clean file and track change/highlighted manuscript should be submitted with cover letter and rebuttal letter.
+- A clean file and track change/highlighted manuscript should be submitted with a cover letter and rebuttal letter.